-In August 2015, in connection with Mr. Soldan's appointment as our Executive Vice President, Operations, the Compensation Committee set his target annual cash bonus opportunity at 33% of his annual base salary.
-This target bonus opportunity was determined by the Compensation Committee in arm's-length negotiations with Mr. Soldan.
-For the fiscal year ended January 31, 2016, this amount was pro-rated to reflect his partial year of employment.
+In September 2016, in connection with Mr. Ladd's appointment as our Executive Vice President, General Counsel and Corporate Secretary, the compensation committee set his annual cash bonus opportunity at 33% of his annual base salary.
+This bonus opportunity was determined by the compensation committee in arm's-length negotiations with Mr. Ladd.